akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 She was passing the servants' entrance when their voices carried:

-Adela: "She thinks she's one of them now.
+Eustacia: "She thinks she's one of them now.
 The goose girl."

-Alice: "He'll tire of her.
+Avice: "He'll tire of her.
 They always do."

-Adela: "Wait until Brittany offers again.
+Eustacia: "Wait until Brittany offers again.
 Ten thousand marks.
 You think he'll choose a goose over that?"

 Beatrice didn't stay to hear more.